The William & Mary Washington Office runs credit-bearing opportunities throughout the year that combine academic rigor and real world experience.

 - Summer: June – August

 - Fall: August – November

-- Students are admitted to our programs through a rigorous application and interview process.
+- Students are admitted to a W&M Study in DC experience through a rigorous application and interview process.
 They are some of the best students William & Mary has to offer.

 - Whether paid or unpaid, our students are available 30-40 hours a week to work as a part of your staff.

 - Students are in DC to study a specific topic that relates to your organization.
 They are likely to settle in DC and enter your field upon graduation – giving you the first shot at hiring some of the nation’s best and brightest.

 - W&M administrators work to ensure that you and your intern have a mutually beneficial experience.
 Our staff will meet with you before, during and after the semester to discuss and evaluate the student and his/her internship experience.

 If you are interested in hiring an intern – now or in the future – please take a look at our upcoming themes to see if there is a fit for your organization.

 - "Working for Change: The History and Politics of Social Movements" - Fall 2015

 - "The 2016 Election: Parties, Campaigns, Consultants, and Voters" - Spring 2016

 - "Nation Building and Conflict Resolution in Asia" - Fall 2016